 Many people deal with chronic joint pain in their knees, hands, elbows, shoulders, and elsewhere.
 In most cases, this is caused by the most common type of arthritis, osteoarthritis.
-This form of arthritis affects almost one-quarter of people in the United States.
+This form of arthritis affects almost

 There are also dozens of supplements that claim to treat joint pain, but which ones actually work?
 Here’s a look at 9 of the best options and what the existing research says about them.

 Turmeric is one of the most popular supplements for treating pain, including joint pain caused by osteoarthritis.
 Its pain-relieving effects are attributed to a chemical compound in turmeric called curcumin.
 Curcumin seems to have anti-inflammatory effects.